zonemaster/zonemaster/docs/internal-documentation/maintenance/SystemTesting.md

 * database engine version (e.g. PostgreSQL 9.3)
 * system locale (e.g. en_US.UTF-8)

-Each parameter has a section below definig the parameters more closely.

-The set of possible values for each configuration parameter is declared in the README.md of the top-level zonemaster repository.
+The set of possible values for the following configuration parameters (except for system locale) are declared in the README.md of the top-level zonemaster repository.

-Each test level section specifies a subset of all possible configuration tuple to test.
+The set of possible values for the system locale configuration parameter is:
+* C
+* sv_SE.UTF-8

 ## 2. Installation testing